gl-inet/docs4.x/docs/user_guide/gl-x3000/index.md

 1. Activate your SIM card(s), if required by the SIM card carrier. <br>
 2. Make sure you router is powered off. <br>
-3. Insert the SIM card(s) into the SIM card slots. (**Note:** Only one SIM card is active at each time.
+3. Insert the SIM card(s) into the SIM card slots. (<b>Note:</b> Only one SIM card is active at each time.
 The other SIM card functions only as a backup.)

 </div>